Comparative Study: Amazon.com And Industry Competitors In Broadline Retail Industry

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.23x above the industry average, indicating stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion is 5.23x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-Compared to its industry, the company has higher gross profit of $37.37 Billion, which indicates 2.29x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The company has higher gross profit of $88.9 Billion, which indicates 5.46x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -